 When I ended the seminar for the Mauritian, I showed the video of how Singapore grew from independence to the prosperity of today.
 I asked them what Singapore’s differential advantage is.
 They all said it is strong leadership and a group of people willing to be led.
 I agree.
 They followed up by saying they wish they have such strong leadership in Mauritius.
 I asked them whether they can don’t chew gum.
 They said they can’t.
 I then ask them to be happy with their government.
 What can make all of us truly happy?
 It is contentment.
 Let’s be contented that we live in Singapore.
 This is our home.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 19th September 2007.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.